 My wife purchased a vehicle from Drive Time before I entered the military (active duty) and her intrest rate is extremly high.
 25% or so.
 Back then she had a job where she could afford it, but now om the only one with an imcome.
 I reclently found out about SCRA (service member civil relief act)...
 Read more »

 You likely need a QDRO.
 Go see a local family law attorney and keep your fingers crossed that you aren't completely screwed.
 If you did your own divorce or relied on your spouses attorney to prepare the divorce - this would be a prime example of why that is an exceedingly bad idea.
-If you had an...Read more »
+If you...Read more »

 I am currently pending administrative seperation for Pattern of Misconduct.
 I am 9 days away from my EAS.
 If I make it to next Friday(my actual EAS) with no word on a 10 day letter should I just get my DD-214 and leave or could that cause more issues?
 What could my command legally do to hold me...
 Read more »